conda/infrastructure/HOW_WE_USE_GITHUB.md

 At its core, sorting enables new issues to be placed into these four categories, which helps to ensure that they will be processed at a velocity similar to or exceeding the rate at which new issues are coming in.
 One of the benefits of actively sorting issues is to avoid engineer burnout and to make necessary work sustainable; this is done by eliminating a never-ending backlog that has not been reviewed by any maintainers.

-There will always be broad-scope design and architecture implementations that the maintainers will be interested in pursuing; by actively organizing issues, they will be able to more easily track and tackle both specific and big-picture goals.
+There will always be broad-scope design and architecture implementations that the maintainers will be interested in pursuing; by actively organizing issues, the sorting engineers will be able to more easily track and tackle both specific and big-picture goals.

 ### Who does the sorting?

-Core maintainers help with sorting issues, making decisions regarding closing issues and setting feature work priorities, among other sorting-related tasks.
+Sorting engineers are a conda governance [sub-team][sub-team]; they are a group of community members who are responsible for making decisions regarding closing issues and setting feature work priorities, among other sorting-related tasks.

 ### How do items show up for sorting?